AlejandroAb/CASCABEL-Test/README.md

 # CASCABEL-Test
-In this repository you fill find test data for [CASCABEL](https://github.com/AlejandroAb/CASCABEL) and some of it's expected results.
+In this repository you will find test data for [CASCABEL](https://github.com/AlejandroAb/CASCABEL) and some of it's expected results.
 This test data consist of amplicon sequencing reads from water column from Lacamas Lake (WA, US), NCBI's Bioproject [PRJNA524776](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA524776)

 ## Files in this repo